- Your Library

 This software is available on all of our accessible computers, and allows you to input text and have it read back to you, with the spoken phrases highlighted.
 This is helpful for patrons who are learning English, or have difficulty reading due to dyslexia or other learning disabilities.

 Most eBook titles available on Libby are screen reader compatible, making this a favourite resource for digital access.
 Audiobooks are also available on this app.
+Ebooks and audiobooks on Libby have a maximum loan period of 21 days.

 All Special Services card holders get access to CELA, a large catalogue of audiobooks and e-texts titles.
 The e-text titles are used with the accessibility software Dolphin Easy Reader.
 This software is specifically designed for individuals with low vision or dyslexia.